braingeneers/sims-web/README.md

 ![Alt text](screenshot.png?raw=true "SIMS Web Screenshot")

 NOTE: This application has not been fully verified as concordant to the python SIMS yet.
+Currently the predictions are ~90% concordant with SIMS

 # Architecture